wesbos/Web-App-Workshop/notes/04 - JavaScript Modules and Tooling.md

 });
 ```

-Now there ar ea few things about modules that we need to understand, lets go through them now.
+Now there are a few things about modules that we need to understand, lets go through them now.

 ## Scope
 Scope - or where your code is available - is an important thing here.